 An 18th century village in the English countryside is suffering from mysterious attacks in which young women lose their lives, having their youth drained out of them and being turned into dying geriatrics.
 Enter our swash-buckling hero, Captain Kronos, who is here to investigate and to bring and end to these attacks.

 Captain Kronos was one of the last releases of the famous British horror forge Hammer Studios before their decline.
 Rumour has it that Hammer, desperately in need of a hit, had planned this film as the first of an ongoing franchise in which Kronos would hunt and fight various other supernatural baddies, not just vampires.
 And certain aspects of Captain Kronos certainly point in that direction.
-Alas, the film’s poor box office performance as well as Hammer’s ongoing financial turmoil buried those plans.
+Alas, the film’s poor box office performance as well as Hammer’s persistent financial turmoil buried those plans.

 There is very little to say about this film.
-It is supposed to take place sometime in the late 1700s, I guess, and it is very much the kind of film you would expect from Hammer.
+It is supposed to take place at some time in the late 1700s, I guess, and it is very much the kind of film you would expect from Hammer.
 Music, sets, and costumes are all very much ‘70s horror – so the film is a bit run-of-the-mill, but all-in-all rather competent and not too cheap-looking.
 The practical effects are far from great, but they are used very cleverly.
 Although some things come across as ridiculous (such as the switch of actors to display the fast-aged young women), I can respect that everything here is intended to be cost-sensitive as well as aimed at covering up the technical limitations of the day.
 The fight-scenes, however, are a bit of a let-down, as they seem sub-par.